biharygergo/card-estimator/src/cli/data/20241009_commonly-misused-terms-planning-poker copy.md

 ## **2. Poker Planning**

-At first glance, **poker planning** sounds like it might be a new form of card game strategy, but don’t be fooled!
-It’s just a flip of words that refers to the exact same thing: Planning Poker.
-If you’re seeing “poker planning” in an agile context, rest assured — it’s still the same team-based estimation game.
+At first glance, **poker planning** sounds like it might be a new form of card game strategy, but don't be fooled!
+It's just a flip of words that refers to the exact same thing: Planning Poker.
+If you're seeing "poker planning" in an agile context, rest assured — it's still the same team-based estimation game.
+Learn more about [how to improve sprint planning with Planning Poker](/knowledge-base/how-to-use-planning-poker-to-improve-sprint-planning).

-We’ve got more on how to avoid common pitfalls when using the Planning Poker technique in our [blog post](https://planningpoker.live/knowledge-base/common-mistakes-planning-poker).
+We've got more on how to avoid common pitfalls when using the Planning Poker technique in our [blog post](https://planningpoker.live/knowledge-base/common-mistakes-planning-poker).

 <div class="separator"></div>